iRemotech

 Android cloud phone providers usually give you Android.
 A real iPhone gives you iOS.

-If your workflow depends on how an app behaves on iPhone, Android is not a substitute.
+When a workflow depends on how an app behaves on iPhone, Android is not a substitute.
 This is especially important when teams try to use Android cloud tools as a shortcut for operations that ultimately need real iOS execution.

 3. Device identity layer